 Sigma claims that this lens is a "pro level performer for shooting everything including portrait photography, landscape photography, studio photography and street photography", so I put it through its paces to see if that was true.

-If you'd like the short version right here, the lens mostly holds up to those claims.
+If you'd like the short version right here, the lens (mostly) holds up to those claims.
+Skip to the end of this post to see the conclusion, pros and cons.

 |Lens Construction||13 Elements in 8 Groups|